dalong0514/ITstudy/002原书复制/2019114autolisp_developers_guide/0105Manipulate_AutoCAD_Objects.md

 ![](./res/2019017.png)

-Related Concepts
+Related Concepts:

-About Attaching Extended Data to an Entity (AutoLISP)
+- About Attaching Extended Data to an Entity (AutoLISP)

-About Extended Data Group Codes (AutoLISP)
+- About Extended Data Group Codes (AutoLISP)

-About Filtering for Extended Data in a Selection Set (AutoLISP)
+- About Filtering for Extended Data in a Selection Set (AutoLISP)

-About Handles in Extended Data (AutoLISP)
+- About Handles in Extended Data (AutoLISP)

-About Management of Extended Data Memory Use (AutoLISP)
+- About Management of Extended Data Memory Use (AutoLISP)

-About Retrieving Extended Data (AutoLISP)
+- About Retrieving Extended Data (AutoLISP)

-About Modifying an Entity without the Command Function (AutoLISP)
+- About Modifying an Entity without the Command Function (AutoLISP)

-About Registered Applications (AutoLISP)
+- About Registered Applications (AutoLISP)

-Extended Data-Handling Functions Reference (AutoLISP)
+- Extended Data-Handling Functions Reference (AutoLISP)

 ### 3.1 About Extended Data Group Codes (AutoLISP)